danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 be creating these objects, not Dagger.
 Hence, Members Injection becomes the next best option.

 ## Reflection Vs Code Generation
 It isn't all sunshine and rainbows.
-One tradeoff for code generation vs reflection was we have to call the generated code somewhere instead of a more automatic-feeling solution, like Guice or Spring Dependency Injection.
+One tradeoff for code generation vs reflection is that we have to call the generated code somewhere instead of a more automatic-feeling solution, like Guice or Spring Dependency Injection.

 We also cannot inject private members using code generation, but reflection can.
 In some ways, Dagger 2 can be harder to use